michtrofimov/DAIseg/README.md

 __Input__: .vcf.gz{.tbi} file where merging all Neanderthal, Outgroupand  ingroup observable samples together and three .txt files with ids of each group.

-__Output__: .txt file where each line corresponds to the array of tracts with modern and archaic ancestries.
+__Output__: .txt file where each line corresponds to the array of tracts with archaic ancestries.

 # Pipeline briefly